gbih/gbih/README.md

 ## Hey there, I'm George

 - 🙀 I'm a software developer
-- 🇯🇵 I live and work in Japan/日本
+- 🇯🇵 I live and work in Niigata, Japan/新潟県、日本
 - ☸️ My current interests are NLP / deep learning / data engineering
 - 🗻 I like to hike and ski down mountains